 The appeal of Netflix for parents is understandable: No commercials and a large catalogue of child and family-friendly entertainment available on demand.
 But no doubt many Netflix subscribers are either unaware of or underestimate the significant risks and downsides, particularly if you have teens in the house.

-which glorifies suicide and has been linked to a spike in Google searches on how to commit suicide; and Big Mouth,
+13 Reasons Why, which glorifies suicide and has been linked to a spike in Google searches on how to commit suicide; and

-which sexualizes pubescent children in disturbing ways.
-The streaming service recently added Sex Education,
+Big Mouth, which sexualizes pubescent children in disturbing ways.
+The streaming service recently added

 [Tweet "@Netflix is airing content even @HBO and @Cinemax shy-away from: male genitalia"]